 - Having unsustainable or inefficient withdrawal and consumption rates from these resources (overdrawing from surface or ground water, and these resources don’t recharge quickly enough).
 Fresh water demand has doubled since 1960 (sciencealert.com), and global demand for fresh water will exceed supply by 40% in 2030 (bbc.com).
 Another stat from pacinst.org: ‘Humans withdraw about four thousand cubic kilometers of water globally every year – approximately the volume of all the water in Lake Michigan.
 This is triple what we withdrew 50 years ago, and withdrawals continue to increase at a rate of about 1.6 percent per year.
 Global demand for water is predicted to increase by 55 percent between 2000 and 2050 … Much of this new demand will be driven by agriculture [and energy demand is expected to grow by 35% by 2035, leading to an increase in energy related water consumption by 60%]’

-- A city not having a diverse range of water supply sources (such as surface water, ground water, replenishment schemes, waste water treatment and re-use, water recycling plants and technology, generating water from air, and so on)
+- A city not having a diverse range of water supply sources (such as surface water, ground water, replenishment schemes, waste water treatment and re-use, water recycling plants and technology, water trade, generating water from air, and so on)

 - A city being too reliant on water sources that rely on the climate or natural factors to replenish (such as rain fall)

 - Poor management (governmental or institutional) of a city or State’s water resources in the short and long term (especially balancing sustainable withdrawal rates with supply levels and replenishment rates, also investing in the right water infrastructure and technology, and properly planning for water risks, stressors, and severe natural water related events).
 This may involve a lack of competence, conflict of interest (such as sacrificing the long term future to get elected in short term election cycles), corruption, or other factors leading to poor or unsustainable management of water